 Examples of cash flows from operating activities are:

-- cash payments to suppliers relating to purchased goods and services or to employees
+- cash payments to suppliers for purchased goods and services or to, and on behalf of, employees,

-- cash payments for/receipts from hedge contracts when the hedged item is classified as operating activities
+- cash payments for/receipts from hedge contracts when the hedged item is classified as operating activity.

 Cash flows from operating activities may be reported using either direct method on indirect method (IAS 7.18-20).